 3. Tori Tama (Ebisu)

-Specializing in using every part of the chicken, Tori Tama is perfect for those who want to explore the full spectrum of yakitori.
+Tori Tama specializes in using every part of the chicken, making it perfect for those who want to explore the full spectrum of yakitori.

 Official Site: Tori Tama (Ebisu)